ZakirG/open-daw/README.md

 ##### Features:
 - basic sequencer functionality: program rhythms at a range of tempos with sound presets
 - track controls: mute, solo, volume knob, sequencer steps, sound selection
-- master controls: play, pause, add new tracks, adjust tempo
+- master controls: play, pause, add new tracks, adjust tempo, master volume
 - tempo can be changed during playback
 - responsive layout, works well on iPhone 5 (320px)
-- an extensible design, with the help of the Web Audio API
+- an extensible design with the help of the Web Audio API

 ##### Build instructions:
 Install <a href="https://www.meteor.com/" target="_blank">Meteor</a> and then run